Installation and setup instructions

 Permission Errors

-On some systems, you might need to use pip install --user
+On some systems, you might need to use pip install --user:

-Or use sudo
+Or use sudo (not recommended):

 Import Errors